SAMTOMINDUSTRYS/stex2-blog/README.md

 I implemented a [basic procedural Python program](https://github.com/SAMTOMINDUSTRYS/stex2s-python/commit/c0dbebfd9138e85c89fb623ad16dc029a7ad86d3) to play with order matching.
 I won't walkthrough it here, but to highlight:

 * I used `dataclass` for the first time, skipping a bunch of boring boilerplate Python for classes that hold entities
-* The entrypoint for the system was the `Exchange`, which held a map of `MarketStalls` (a place to sell a particular stock symbol)
+* The entrypoint for the system was the `Exchange`, which held a map (`dict`) of stock symbols to instantiated `MarketStalls` (a place to sell a particular stock symbol)
-* Each `MarketStall` had an `OrderBook`, which maintained its own list of buy and sell `Orders`, as well as implementing the matching algorithm
+* Each `MarketStall` had an `OrderBook`, which instantiated its own `list` of buy and sell `Orders`, as well as implementing the matching algorithm
 * [My first implementation of Priority-Time matching](https://github.com/SAMTOMINDUSTRYS/stex2s-python/blob/c0dbebfd9138e85c89fb623ad16dc029a7ad86d3/stexs-py/stexs.py#L92-L147) handled all four cases of basic buy fulfillment:
     * The best sell has more volume than needed for the buy (so the remaining volume is split into a new open order)
     * The buy can be exactly fulfilled by the sell (volumes match)
     * The best sell has less volume than needed for the buy (keep iterating through the best sells under there is enough volume), unless...
     * ...the buy volume cannot be reached and the buy is not fulfilled
+* The `OrderBook` additionally handled the responsibility of keeping the buy and sell orders sorted appropriately for the price-time priority matcher to work (highest buys are matched to lowest sells, ensuring that older orders are served first)
 * The body of the program allowed me to initialise an `Exchange`, list some `Stock` and then send messages to append buys and sell `Orders` to the correct `MarketStall`'s `OrderBook`, returning any viable `Trades` conducted as a result of the new order

 I had always thought of a stock exchange as a magic mystery box, but the rules that drive basic trade are quite simple.
 Of course, a real exchange handles a lot more complexity than what is implemented here - the LSE documents describe a whole host of order types, rules and auction types that we'll have to wrap our heads around later - but I was really surprised at how easy it was to get this working.
-Clearly, the hard work isn't on the business logic, but writing code that'll stand up to tens of thousands of orders a second, in a reliable way.
+Clearly, the hard work isn't going to be on the business logic side, but writing code that'll stand up to tens of thousands of orders a second, in a reliable way.
+This is going to be fun.

 ## Welcome